petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/sampling.md

 - Set sample size by fix number or percentage
 - Filter fields

-For sampling you have to specify which dataset you want to use in the `X-DataSet` header by the name of the dataset.
+For sampling, you have to specify which dataset you want to use in the `X-DataSet` header by the name of the dataset.

 *Example REQUEST*
 > [POST /api/Documents/Sample](#operation--api-Documents-Sample-post)